 Its core is comprised of mudbrick around which blocks of limestone were placed.
 The whole thing was then lined with granite casing stones, and you can still see some by walking around the structure today.

 All of the 5th Dynasty kings incorporated Re into their names.
-While often called a sun god, Re is not the solar disk in the literal sense.
+While often called the sun god, Re is not the solar disk in the literal sense.
 As John Anthony West put it, ‘Re is God as creator, whose visible manifestation is the sun.’

 At Heliopolis, Re was worshipped as Atum, or Re-Atum – a personification of the evening sun (i.e., completion).